The system of A- and B-roads we use today in mainland Great Britain is now more than a hundred years old. How does it work?

 These days, travel around the world and you will find road numbers of some description in almost every nation.
 They are a staple of navigation, one of the basic expectations of a modern transport network.
 But the details vary from place to place: sometimes there are letter prefixes to distinguish different types of road, and sometimes stylised shields or other graphical devices.
 Some are laid out so the numbers form meaningful grids or trees or spokes, while others are scattered over the landscape at random.

 Here in the UK, we settled on the letters A and B, and with them a whole list of rules about how to form numbers based on the importance and location of each road - rules that have persisted since 1921.

 Before we get on to numbers we need to begin with Classification.
-All-purpose roads in mainland Britain (that is, all public motorable roads) are divided into three types.
+All-purpose roads in mainland Britain - that is, all public motorable roads, excluding motorways - are divided into three classes.

 The third type of road is, logically enough, unclassified.
 These are the minor roads that are left over - country lanes and city streets.
 Unclassified roads don’t get public numbers.
 (This category actually has multiple variations, including “Classified unnumbered”, but we're not going to get bogged down in that here.)

 Hubs and spokes

 The allocation of numbers is based on a hub-and-spoke system, with the country divided into nine zones that radiate from a central point.
-Because mainland Britain is long and narrow (and because Scotland always likes a measure of autonomy from the Sasannachs), there are actually two hubs, London and Edinburgh.
+Because mainland Britain is long and narrow, and because things are always a bit different north of the border, there are actually two hubs, London and Edinburgh.